tieututinhoc/piracy/docs/miscellaneous.md

 - [Hide Fake Torrent on ThePirateBay](https://chrome.google.com/webstore/detail/hide-fake-torrents-on-tpb/fkdhkcpmifehkmadpldbbdadepgplcmo?hl=en) - Browser extension to Hide Fake Torrent on The PirateBay.
 - [The Pirate Bay Tweaks](https://greasyfork.org/en/scripts/27293-the-pirate-bay-tweaks) - (based on [this script](https://greasyfork.org/scripts/21980)) - Userscript to detect fake TPB uploaders/torrents.
 - [SCRIMTEC](https://anonym.to/?https://github.com/BELGRADE-OUTLAW/SCRIMTEC) - SCRIbd MPUB To EPUB Converter.
+- [TinyMediaManager](https://anonym.to/?https://www.tinymediamanager.org/) - tinyMediaManager is a media management tool written in Java/Swing.
+It is written to provide metadata for the Kodi Media Center.

 ## Website archiving tools